Let’s Play Blackjack!

 - It’s called “doubling down” if you want to double the bet that you initially made.

 - It’s called “insurance betting” if you want to bet half the amount of your initial bet.
-As explained above, this bet aims to get back double the amount that was wagered if the dealer gets a Blackjack hand.
+As explained above, this bet aims to get back double the amount that was wagered if the dealer gets a blackjack hand.
 However, insurance betting is only a possibility if the dealer’s first open-faced card (face up) is an ace (A).

-Interesting Strategies To Get Blackjack...
+Interesting Strategies to Get Blackjack...
 And Improve Your Game!

-Although Blackjack is quite simple when it comes to its rules, it’s also possible to use different strategies depending on the hand that is being played.
-This can of course make the game seem a little more complicated.
+Although blackjack is quite simple when it comes to its rules, it’s also possible to use different strategies depending on the hand that is being played.
+This can of course makes the game seem a little more complicated.
 But fear not, Casino Cupid is here to help you!
 I will now present you with an overview of some strategies that you can implement in order to learn the game a little faster.